Smartesting/gravity-data-collector/README.md

 ### Identify sessions with _traits_

-A session trait is a characteristic identifying a session and allows a user to easily retrieve it in Gravity thanks to a filters system based on these traits.
+A sessions trait allows you to add context to the collected sessions so you can easily segment them in Gravity.

-For instance, it is possible to identify a connected end-user by calling the function `identifySession`:
+It is done by calling the `identifySession` method.

+For instance, you can identify the sessions of users connected to your app:

 ```typescript
 window.GravityCollector.identifySession('connected', true)
 ```

-**Note**: Please, keep in mind that each trait cans only have a single value.
+**Note**: Please, keep in mind that each trait can only have a single value.
 It means if you set the trait `connected` to `true` and then to `false`, the first value will be overwritten.

 ## Sandbox